- Parents of citizens or green card holderswho have been in the country for more than five years; and

 - Younger immigrants who entered the U.S. before they were 16 and have been in the country for more than five years.

-How Soon Can I Apply for Deferred Action for Parental Accountability?
+How Soon Can I Apply for Deferred Action?

 How Can I Get Started?

 While many people and companies offer to help undocumented aliens with their immigration problems, not all of them are authorized to do so.
 To avoid getting bad adviceor simply getting ripped offyou should seek the advice of an experienced immigration attorney.
 Click the contact link on this page to make an appointment at Andres Mejer Law today, or order a copy of our free guide, 7 Critical Questions to Ask Before Hiring an Immigration Attorney.